-(See Neonatal Pneumonia.)
+(See also Neonatal Pneumonia.)

 Nonspecific lower airway defenses include cough, mucociliary clearance, and airway angulation preventing infection in airspaces.
-Specific lower airway defenses include various pathogen-specific immune mechanisms, including IgA and IgG opsonization, anti-inflammatory effects of surfactant, phagocytosis by alveolar macrophages, and T-cell–mediated immune responses.
+Specific lower airway defenses include various pathogen-specific immune mechanisms, including IgA and IgG opsonization, antimicrobial peptides, anti-inflammatory effects of surfactant, phagocytosis by alveolar macrophages, and T-cell–mediated immune responses.
 These mechanisms protect most people against infection.

 These categorizations allow treatment to be selected empirically.